 Lasting Power of Attorney

-What types of Lasting Power of Attorney (LPA) are there?
+The Types of Lasting Power of Attorney (LPA)

 PROPERTY AND FINANCIAL AFFAIRS (LPA P&A)